Photo credit: Better Cotton/Carlos Rudiney. Location: Goiás, Brazil, 2018. Description: Cotton tillage over corn straw.

 Why is now the right time for Better Cotton to start gathering LCA data?

-With the launch of Better Cotton Traceability, we can now track cotton back to the country of origin.
+With the launch of Better Cotton Traceability, we can now track Physical Better Cotton as it moves through the global supply chain, allowing us to record the country of origin of Better Cotton products.
 This is a major advancement, as it enables us to conduct country-level LCAs, maintaining alignment with the broader cotton sector.

 Gathering this data now allows us to measure progress over time across various cotton programmes.
 Additionally, it allows us to carry out hotspot analyses to help our partners drive sustainability improvements at the farm level.